lovelysystems/lovely.microblog/docs/docs/frontend_blogposts.rst

 Use the API within an iOS application
 =====================================

-Previously we build a working backend for our microblogging application.
+Previously we built a working backend for our microblogging application.
 It's time to create an iOS application which uses the API.

 Create the Application
 ======================

-Start XCode and create a new Project.
+Start XCode and create a new project.
 Choose the "Empty Application" template and name the application `microblog`.

 For interacting with the API we will use `RestKit <http://restkit.org>`_.